Tower of London,Beefeater,beefeater tower of london

 Tower of London crown jewels

-For a less somber experience, head over to see royal crown jewels, still used in present-day ceremonies.
+For a less sombre experience, head over to see royal crown jewels, still used in present-day ceremonies.
 The jewels have been stored and displayed here since 1661.
 As the Tower of London was the most secure stronghold, many valuable royal objects found their way here over the years.
 Unfortunately, photos were not allowed inside.

 Tower of London

 The world-famous collection of 23,578 gemstones, displayed in glass cases, dazzles visitors thanks to strategically positioned lighting and settings.
 You can also learn about the different pieces, how they are used during royal ceremonies and their symbolism.
-You can always imagine yourself wearing them too.

 Animals at the Tower

-The Tower of London Beefeater tour is also a great way to learn about the many animals that lived here.
+The Tower of London tour is also a great way to learn about the many animals that lived here.
 For over 600 years, the Tower was home to polar bears, lions, tigers, monkeys, zebras, elephants, ostriches and even kangaroos.
 Various visiting dignitaries bestowed wild animals upon the king, a common practice in European courts of the day.

 Exotic animals, especially those not native to the land, became objects of curiosity of the court and a monarchy’s status symbol.
 During the 19th century, the animals found a new home at a newly created zoo in Kensington Garden, ending their presence at the Tower.
-Today, you can see various statues dedicated to the types of animals once housed here.

 Much like the yeomen of the guard, ravens have had a long presence at the Tower.
 The Tower had been their home for as long as anyone can remember.
 According to the legend, the Tower of London and the entire kingdom will fall if the ravens ever leave the fortress.
 Today, seven ravens live at the Tower.
 Under the care of the Ravenmaster, the birds eat an assortment of raw meats twice a day with a special treat of biscuits soaked in blood.
 Mmmmm.
 Nothing but the best.